 See a sheep being shorn, dogs working sheep, experience the slow pace, the quietness, the wide open sky.
 But don't think nothing happens here!
 You have probably heard of the world famous Singles Ball, which is on again in 2015.
-There's the Strath Taieri A&P Show, the Rail Trail Duathlon and the Festival of Lights & Mid-Winter Christmas (see latest mid-winter slideshow).
+There's the Strath Taieri A&P Show (this year on 7 Mar), the Rail Trail Duathlon and the Festival of Lights & Mid-Winter Christmas (see latest mid-winter slideshow).

 Then there's the the distinct landscape of Middlemarch, its district Strath Taieri, and its mountain range Rock & Pillars featured in Peter Jackson's The Hobbit films?
 Take a look (Strath Taieri features at 1.15min in the first and 2.20min in the second):

 Many visitors come to Middlemarch to cycle the iconic Otago Central Rail Trail.
 Middlemarch is ready to help you have a memorable cycling holiday adventure.
 Our Tourist Hub has information about locally-based Rail Trail operators, cycle hire outlets and transport options.
 There is also a great range of acommodation options throughout the district.